Grand Kabuki – Music and Dance Theater Extravaganza

 Three Trails Taiko is a community group, currently consisting of approximately twelve volunteers.
 They have performed for local festivals, relief events, libraries, organizations and business events in Greater Kansas City area.
 Their goal is to become better taiko players in mind, body, and spirit while sharing the tradition, culture and art of Kumi Daiko and Japan with the surrounding community.

-The GKC Japan Festival is proud to feature Ms. Aya Uchida a Japanese professional pop singer who has come all the way from Kyoto, Japan to perform for us again this year.
+The GKC Japan Festival is proud to again feature Ms. Aya Uchida, a native of Kyoto, Japan, who will perform for us again this year.
 Ms. Uchida was born in Kyoto, Japan.
 In 2009, she met with guitarist, Jo Yamanaka and they started to produce and sing their original songs.
-Their first collaborative single, “Mahalo-Arigato,” was originally created for the Kansas City Japan Festival and was very well received in the U.S. Mr. Jo Yamanaka will accompany Aya on guitar.
+Their first collaborative single, Mahalo-Arigato, was originally created for the Kansas City Japan Festival and was very well received in the U.S. Mr. Jo Yamanaka will accompany Aya on guitar.

 Yosakoi is a unique style of dance that originated in Japan.
 Yosakoi started in the city of Kochi in 1954, as a modern rendition of Awa Odori, a traditional summer dance.
 As of 2005, Yosakoi-style dancing has spread throughout much of Japan.
 The style of dance is highly energetic, combining traditional Japanese dance movements with modern music.